-Trauma and the Presence of Dissociative Disorders in Trans Patients Trauma is common among trans clients, Nonetheless, I was surprised to find that several of my clients met criteria for dissociative disorders, primarily OSDD.
-I was wondering if other people have noticed incidents of OSDD and DID among their trans clients, and whether there has been any difficulty with the system agreeing to transitioning medically, especially given that not all the alters have the same gender identity?
-September 3, 2021 Submit 1 do not know the statistics or correlation between gender Hi variance or neurodiversity and DID/OSDD_but I still find it uncommon overall in my own practice.
+Variance or neurodiversity and DID/OSDD...but I still find it uncommon overall in my own practice.
 I think.
 I believe I have had a total of 3 in the past five years.
-One had a conflict with gender ID/presentation within the system - was still working on navigating this when they switched to EMDR-1do not know outcome.
-I find thto be like family work :) One had an all male system but chose to not transition at all (AFAB), even socially.
+One had a conflict with gender ID/presentation within the system - was still working on navigating this when they switched to EMDR.
+Leto not know outcome.
+I find the be like family work:) One had an all male system but chose to not transition at all (AFAB), even socially.
 One I just cannot seem to recall but I believe they dropped out of treatment abruptly d/t family pressures.
 I do not believe I have ever been asked to write a letter for someone in this situation.
 Or if I did, the system was in agreement with medical transition - or they came to an understanding within themselves.
 My suspicion is that some are closeted about this aspect in the fear it will interfere with medical transition.
-September 12, 2021

 This is a really great point!
 I haven't seen any recent studies on the correlation between a positive transgender identification and dissociative disorders- but professionally (and personally) I have noted a high incidence of dissociative disorders amongst the community throughout both my interactions as both a social services worker and my personal connections within the community.
-(Yet, I will be the first to admit & challenge that my own experiences might be different, as an open transmasculine social work professional, I can be afforded a lot of trust from my predominantly LGBTQIAS2+ Clientele on that fact alone-thereby impacting the information I receive- as I have had numerous clientele presenting with OSDD/DID symptoms who admit that they didn't speak on the issue often with other social services members, fearing that this in conjunction with their perceived 'gender deviance' would make them appear 'too crazy').
-I have found that with a diagnosis of OSDD/DID, clientele wony that they will be denied gender affirming medical procedures/interventions- a fear that has led to several of my trans clientele over the years, turning to black market gender affirming procedures/medication rather than altempting to go through the medical system.
+(Yet, I will be the first to admit & challenge that my own experiences might be different, as an open transmasculine social work professional, I can be afforded a lot of trust from my predominantly LGBTQIAS2+ Clientele on that fact alone-thereby impacting the information I receive- as I have had numerous clientele presenting with OSDD/DID symptoms who admit that they didn't speak on the issue often with other social services members, feering that this in conjunction with their perceived 'gender deviance' would make them appear 'too crazy').
+I have found that with a diagnosis of OSDD/DID, clientele worry that they will be denied gender affirming medical procedures/interventions- a fear that has led to several of my trans clientele over the years, turning to black market gender affirming procedures/medication rather than attempting to go through the medical system.